 About the exhibition

-The Our Irish Women exhibition is the first network-wide project undertaken by members of the Irish Community Archive Network (iCAN).
-The proposal was to commemorate the 100-year anniversary of the Representation of the People Act (1918) which extended a limited form of suffrage to women in Ireland for the first time.
+The Our Irish Women exhibition is a network-wide project undertaken by members of the Irish Community Archive Network (iCAN) to commemorate the 100-year anniversary of the Representation of the People Act (1918).
+This Act extended a limited form of suffrage to women in Ireland for the first time.

 The Suffragist movement and the lobbying of women’s groups drove the extension of the Parliamentary and Local Government franchise in Ireland and in Britain.
 You can find out more in the books listed below.